Tinkerforge/doc/source/Product_Overview.rst

 A stack can be powered by the
 master of the stack over its USB connection.
 This option is limited by the USB specification (500mA).
-A large stack may need more than these 500mA.
+A large stack may need more power than 500mA.

-To provide greater currents Power Supply Boards are available.
+To provide greater currents, Power Supply Boards are available.
 These boards power the stack and can additionally be used to supply the power for driver bricks (e.g. :ref:`DC Brick <dc_brick>`).
-Power Supply Boards have the same size as :ref:`Bricks <product_overview_bricks>` and are plugged in at the bottom of the stack.
+Power Supply Boards have the same size as :ref:`Bricks <product_overview_bricks>` and are stacked in at the bottom of the stack.

 .. csv-table::
    :header: "Name", "Description"